- Home

 Even if they don’t have any vacancies available right now, you might gain some information to help you with future applications.

 For large companies in particular, it’s worth checking out their websites.
-More and more employers these days are dedicating space online to information about their apprenticeship opportunities.
+More and more employers are dedicating space online to information about their apprenticeship opportunities.
 Take a look at this Barclays page as an example.

-Tips on applying for an apprenticeship…
+Tips for applying for an apprenticeship…

 Instead, try to focus on hard skills you’ve gained that might be transferable to this new industry (such as proficiency in copywriting or data analysis), as well as soft skills (like critical thinking and problem-solving).
 Your cover letter is also a good place to highlight your goals for the future, which are another important part of an apprenticeship application.